 Art & Science of Palliative Nursing (ASPN)

 Palliative care is an essential element of nursing.
-This two-day course is designed to provide generalist and advanced practice nurses with palliative care knowledge and skills applicable across the health continuum.
-Through an adult learning model, this course focuses on essential principles and concepts that guide caring for patients and families living with serious and/or life-threatening illness.
-The emphasis is on promoting quality of life and covers topics ranging from suffering, psychosocial distress, and spiritual concerns, to pain and symptom management.
+This two-day course is designed to provide registered nurse and advanced practice registered nurses with palliative care knowledge and skills applicable across the health continuum.
+Through an adult learning model, this course focuses on essential principles and concepts that guide the nursing care for patients and families living with serious and/or life-threatening illness.
+Within the theme of quality of life, topics include suffering, psychosocial distress, and spiritual concerns, to pain and symptom management.
 Cultural diversity, communication, ethics, end-of-life care, and self-care are integral themes.